ludw1gj/mathfever-go/README.md

 # MathFever
-A website built with Go, where users can find mathematical proof and answers to common math problems.
+A website built with Go, where users can find mathematical proof and answers to common calculation problems.

 ## Project Dependencies
 Golang >=1.8